usnistgov/nist-mud/README.md

 the  IETF MUD standard.
 MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.

+## Deployment Assumptions ##

+The assumed deployment scenario is an enterprise network.
+There are several (CPE) switches that are assigned to departments.
+These are managed centrally.
+The central office (IT shop) provides a VNF platform such as OpenStack which can host Virtual Network functions.

 This project implements the following functions :

 - SDN-MUD : implements MUD ACLs on SDN Switches.
   Note that this is not a full ACL implementation.
 We only implement the necessary ACLs to implement the MUD profiles as described in the RFC.
 - VLAN Manager : VLAN tag management for switches.
 Each CPE switch is assigned a unique VLAN tag.
   Packets outbound from the CPE switch on the uplink interface are tagged with the VLAN tag.
-These packets are routed to the appropriate VNF router in the enterprise network.
-The purpose of VLAN tagging is integration with a cloud resident, scalable IDS.
+These packets are routed to the appropriate VNF router in the OpenStack cloud.

-Thse are implemented as independent Karaf OpenDaylight features.

 ## Implementation architecture ##